 If you give this Cheesy Garlic Parmesan Spinach Spaghetti Squash a try, let us know!
 Leave a comment, share it on social media, and even take a picture and tag it #peasandcrayons on Instagram – I can’t wait to see your creations!

 Short on time?
 Roast it in advance!
 When I’m making them ahead of time I under-bake the squash by about 5-10 minutes and then finish them off with the easy cheesy filling when we’re ready to eat!

 so . . . how was it?!

-Deliciously dreamy!
+This easy cheesy spaghetti squash was deliciously dreamy!
 The creamy parmesan sauce basically turned the tender spaghetti squash strands into the most luscious Alfredo.
 Throw in some savory sautéed garlic and spinach and we have some serious magic going on here.